danielflopez1/PointCloudForge/ObjectStandarizing/README.md

 ### Overview

 **PointCloudForge** is a tool designed to generate, process, and visualize point cloud datasets.
-It provides customizable settings for lighting and rendering to simulate various environmental conditions, allowing for the creation of high-quality, tailored datasets for 3D models.
-This repository includes a module for object standardization using the Open3D library, which is key in rendering and visualizing point clouds.
+The **Object Standardizer** module provides a flexible environment to manipulate, render, and standardize point cloud data.
+With built-in lighting profiles and rendering controls, users can simulate real-world conditions and create clean, standardized datasets.
+This project is built on the **Open3D** library, which provides advanced 3D visualization capabilities.

 ### Features

-- **Multiple Lighting Profiles**: Simulate various environmental conditions using predefined profiles (e.g., bright day, cloudy day).
+- **Multiple Lighting Profiles**: Simulate different lighting environments using predefined profiles, such as bright days or cloudy weather.
-- **Point Cloud Visualization**: Leverage Open3D to visualize and render point cloud data with flexible controls.
-- **Customizable Settings**: Modify IBL (Image Based Lighting) intensity, sun intensity, and direction to match specific use cases.
+- **Customizable Visualizations**: Modify point cloud rendering settings like sun intensity, IBL intensity, and sun direction for more realistic visualizations.
-- **Cross-Platform**: Supports both macOS and other operating systems for seamless 3D data processing.
+- **Cross-Platform Compatibility**: Compatible with macOS and other operating systems.
+- **Interactive Point Cloud Viewer**: Open3D's GUI allows for real-time interaction with point clouds, including zoom, pan, and rotation.
+- **Point Cloud Normalization**: Normalize 3D objects by standardizing their dimensions, orientation, and appearance.
+- **Efficient Processing**: Load, transform, and visualize large point cloud datasets with efficient Open3D rendering.

 ### Installation